Informix Corporation: Informix renames itself Ascential and moves into ETL business

 Informix shareholders approved this deal, which delivered $1 billion in cash to the much smaller remaining company, which intended to focus on the high growth ETL and information integration space, dominated at the time by Informatica.
 The company renamed itself Ascential Software, and continued to be led by CEO Peter Geyenes and President Peter Fiore.

 Ascential Software made use of its large cash holdings from the Informix sale to buy a number of smaller companies with technology.
 Many were had at bargain prices as the software industry was caught up in the economic slump following the 9/11/2001 terrorist attacks.

 Despite these acquisitions Ascential was not able to ever come anywhere near matching the financial performance of Informix prior to the sale, and were eventually forced to perform a 4 for 1 reverse stock split to ensure that the stock was not delisted from NASDAQ for falling below the minimum share price.

 IBM buys Ascential

 In May 2005, IBM bought Ascential, reuniting all of Informix's assets under IBM's Information Management Software portfolio.
 The deal paid Ascential shareholders $1.1 billion, however IBM assumed control of $481 million in cash that Ascential had retained from the Informix sale.
 Shareholders received $18.50 a share, a 15% premium over the previous close of $15.70.
 Shareholders who had held on from the Informix era did not fare so well, after accounting for the reverse split the deal netted them only $4.62 a share, far less than the price before IBM's first acquisition, which had hovered a bit over $7.00 through March 2001.
+Sippl described the acquisition as "they sold themselves to IBM I think for another billion dollars, which was the same billion that IBM paid them.
+So essentially whatever business they were in was apparently worthless because they only got the one billion for it".

 Prior to its purchase, Informix's product lineup included: